marek-mikula/alien-console-adventure/README.md

-# alienc-console-adventure
+# Alien console game

-Small Java console Zorg-like adventure.
+This is my school work during second semester.
+The game is inspired by Zorg.